If “Self-Care” Makes You Cringe, Try This Instead

 Unselfish.

-No wonder the nurses and moms I work with feel “guilty” when they take time for self care.
-They think, “self care inherently focuses on the self, but I’m not supposed to do that, because then I am selfish.”
+No wonder the nurses and moms I work with feel “guilty” when they take time for self-care.
+They think, “self-care inherently focuses on the self, but I’m not supposed to do that, because then I am selfish.”
 The ultimate no-no quality in a caregiver.

 As I hope and wait for society to change the narrative it gives to young girls, we can start by recognizing our own thoughts about feeling guilty or selfish when taking care of ourselves.
 As we begin to change how we think about caring for ourselves, our friends and daughters will notice and learn from us, too.

-If we change the phrase self care to something with less moral judgment, I believe caregivers can start letting go of the guilt when they spend some time relaxing.
+If we change the phrase “self-care” to something with less moral judgment, I believe caregivers can start letting go of the guilt when they spend some time relaxing.
 We can begin encouraging each other and make self-care a normal, accepted part of daily life.
 No element of our worth involved.

 Because let's face it, when you don’t spend time in self-care activities (ie: time spent activating the parasympathetic nervous system) your body begins to accumulate stress, and that’s when physical and mental illness can take hold.

-Self care without the guilt
+Self-care without the guilt

-1. Identify why self care is important to you
+1. Identify why self-care is important to you

 What are you trying to achieve by spending more time on your health?
 Think about how you want to feel in your mind and body, and why you want to feel that way.

 Take a few moments to dig a little deeper into why you really want to start focusing on your health.
+Knowing your truest desires for how you want to experience this one life will give you ammunition so to speak, against the guilt that habitually shows up.

 2. Release the feeling of guilt for taking care of yourself